danvk/aoc2023/README.md

 - Is `zls` just known to be really bad?
 - You need an `Allocator` to allocate memory.
 But what's the underlying mechanism here?
 Is `Allocator` special?
 How is `GeneralPurposeAllocator` implemented?
 - Zig has lots of numeric types that don't correspond to anything in hardware, e.g. `u5`.
 How do these work?
+- Why are they so opposed to destructuring assignment?
+It seems like it would really encourage consistent naming, especially with imports.

 Nitty gritty questions: